RUBBOSS/React-2025-Q1/README.md

-# React Vite Class Components Pokémon Search App
+# React Vite Pokémon Search App

 This project is a React application built using Vite and TypeScript.
-It demonstrates the use of class components (no hooks are used), error boundaries, ESLint, Prettier, and Husky for code quality, along with integration with the [PokeAPI](https://pokeapi.co/).
+It demonstrates the use of functional components with hooks, error boundaries, ESLint, Prettier, and Husky for code quality, along with integration with the [PokeAPI](https://pokeapi.co/).
 The app is structured into two main sections:

 - **Top Section**: Contains a search input and a "Search" button.
 It retrieves a previously saved search term from local storage and uses it to make API calls.
-- **Main Section**: Displays search results in a grid of cards (3 columns on large screens) with details about each Pokémon.
-Each card includes additional details such as height, weight, base experience, types, abilities, stats, moves, game indices, held items, and extra sections for location encounters and evolution chain details.
+- **Main Section**: Displays search results in a grid of cards with details about each Pokémon.
+Each card includes details such as height, weight, base experience, types, abilities, stats, moves, and extra sections for location encounters and evolution chain details.
 A loader is displayed while data is being fetched.

-The app is also wrapped in an `ErrorBoundary` that logs errors to the console and displays a fallback UI with a button to trigger an error for testing purposes.
+The app is also wrapped in an `ErrorBoundary` that catches errors, logs them to the console, and displays a fallback UI with a button to trigger an error for testing purposes.

 ---

 ## Features

 - **React Vite Setup with TypeScript**: Bootstrapped using the React TypeScript template.
-- **Class Components Only**: All components are implemented as class components to utilize lifecycle methods and state management without hooks.
+- **Functional Components with Hooks**: Components are implemented as functional components using hooks for state and effects.
 - **Search Input with Local Storage**: The search term is stored in local storage so that it persists between sessions.
 - **API Integration**: Uses the PokeAPI to fetch Pokémon data based on the search term.
 If the search term is empty, it fetches a default list.
-- **Loader & Error Handling**: A loader is displayed while API calls are in progress.
+- **Loader & Error Handling**: A loader is displayed during API calls.
 Error messages are shown if the request fails.
-- **Grid Layout of Cards**: Displays search results in a responsive 3-column grid (adjustable for smaller screens).
+- **Responsive Grid Layout**: Displays search results in a responsive grid layout.
-- **Detailed Pokémon Cards**: Each card shows comprehensive Pokémon details and includes extra sections for location encounters and evolution chain data.
-- **Error Boundary**: The entire app is wrapped in an `ErrorBoundary` that catches rendering errors, logs them, and shows a fallback UI.
+- **Error Boundary**: The app is wrapped in an `ErrorBoundary` to catch and handle rendering errors.
-- **Code Quality Tools**: ESLint, Prettier, and Husky are integrated to ensure consistent formatting and linting.
+- **Code Quality Tools**: Integrated ESLint, Prettier, and Husky to ensure consistent coding standards.

 ---